 An observation was made during the afternoon of 11/09/2015 when a Certified Nursing Assistant removed a resident’s “urine saturated brief and placed a clean brief on the resident.
 The CNA “did not perform incontinence care on the resident” after changing their brief.
 Additionally, the CNA pulled up the resident’s “covers and adjusted the curtains and furniture in the [the resident’s] room with the same soiled gloves on.

 Minonk Illinois Nursing Home Abuse Lawyers

-If you have been injured or harmed while a patient at Heritage Health – Minonk, call the Rosenfeld Injury Lawyers law firm.
+If you have been injured or harmed while a patient at Heritage Health – Minonk, call the Rosenfeld Injury Lawyers LLC law firm.
 Our skilled Minonk attorneys have years of experience in representing victims of mistreatment, neglect, and abuse.